 Hardware

 Reminder to position your GNSS antennas outside and ideally away from buildings and trees.
 Placing a piece of metal a few inches bigger than the antenna under the antennas helps reduce multi-path and improve antenna performance.
 The metal can be as simple as a sheet of aluminum foil.
+Our GNSS antennas come with a metal ground plane.

-PX1125R/PX1122R Configuration
+PX1105R Configuration

 Firmware